nicolairvine/urgent-ambulatory-decisions/README.md

 I also share here for peer reviewers of published work resulting from the model's use

 ## Key points to know if using to compare/explore code used
+The model was built in NetLogo V6.2.0.
+Verfication, validation, and scenario testing were done via the 'nlrx' package for R and the data collection requirements were too large for NetLogo

 The DES is used to reproduced days of week (weekday versus weekend), staff shift changes, peaks/troughs of demand, and regular organisational events that affect patient movement
 All other behaviours are part of an agent based model

-The methods are integrated - scheduled events as disrupted by emergent outcomes of agents, and scheduled events regulate which agents are active in the system
+The methods are integrated - scheduled events as disrupted by emergent outcomes of agents, and scheduled events regulate which agents are active in the system (see below)

 The time extenstion is used to produce a clock in the model for collecting data (model state at different times of the day), to support verification, and validation.
 At the time of creating, the discrete event package for NetLogo was not functioning (i'm not sure if this has changed)